apache/incubator-devlake-website/docs/DeveloperManuals/DeveloperSetup.md

 ---
 title: "Developer Setup"
 description: >
-  The steps to install DevLake in develper mode.
+  The steps to install DevLake in developer mode.
 sidebar_position: 1
 ---